munichdeveloper/user-service/README.md

 6. This DIDT then should be propagated to your backend.
 Your backend should verify the DID Token is valid (through calling the magic.link API) and the issuer is the expected email adress.
 7. When validated, your backend can issue a JWT and handle it in the response header to your frontend.
 The user is now authenticated with his email.

+# What do you need?

+- You will need a [magic.link](https://magic.link) account that can be obtained for free.
+- You need to implement your own frontend and backend logic (and integrate this library here into your backend).
+Also checkout the reference implementations (see links down below).
+- Optional: If you would like to add users to e.g. mailerLite: a mailerLite account (see description down below).

 # Reference implementations

 You can checkout the boilerplate / reference projects that demonstrate the whole workflow.
 The projects are realized with Spring Boot 3 and React 18.